Fooling Doctors and Distorting Science

 These days it is hardly possible to leave a doctor’s surgery without a prescription for a statin.
 We are told statins save lives.
 But is it true?
 Or could the entire medical profession have been hoodwinked by clever sales techniques by the drug industry?
 Let’s look at the evidence.

 Since the QOF (Quality and Outcomes Framework for GPs) was started in 2005, 3 million people have been put on statins at the cost of several billion pounds (at one time one statin alone, atorvastatin, was costing the NHS over 300 million pounds annually).
 Did this huge outlay save lives?
-No. In fact life expectancy went gone down over this period.
+No. In fact life expectancy went down over this period.

 There have been over 30 industry-funded trials of statins, all of which have purported to show some benefit from statins (usually a very small one).
 We will look at some key studies later.
 There has been just one independent study called the ALLHAT-LLT study (funded by the US government).
 This showed statins gave no benefit.
 I know which study I believe.